jgarciaporras/Deriving-and-Forecasting-AQI-Air-Quality-Index/README.md

 1. Importing the libraries needed:

 ![Picture16](https://user-images.githubusercontent.com/44596318/142511738-9030d710-e18a-4694-bab2-52745545ebb6.jpg)
-Image 2: Libraries needed

 2. Creating our models and pipeline: To determine that our Random Forest Classifier is the best model, we create Logistic Regression, Support Vector Machine, Random Forest Classifier with different parameters, K-Nearest-Neighbor and Ada Booster (Image 3)

 ![Picture17](https://user-images.githubusercontent.com/44596318/142511739-63a8b08f-30c3-44a2-b2dc-3ca553c2225f.jpg)
-Image 3: Libraries needed

 3. Furthermore, we create a Repeat Stratified K Fold which help us to improve the performance of the estimation.
 This part of the code will be used on the GridSearchCV.

 ![Picture18](https://user-images.githubusercontent.com/44596318/142511740-f8bd6716-4e32-485a-944e-a5e1009edceb.jpg)
-Image 4: Creating Repeat Stratified K Fold

-Model Selection and Hyperparameter tuning using GridSearchCV
+## Model Selection and Hyperparameter tuning using GridSearchCV

 Questions?
 •	Is our Random Forest Classifier the best model for our datasets?